quadrupl3d-ec/quadrupl3d-ec.github.io/quadnotes/git.md

         $ git push -f

-14 Delete a branch called `new-feature`
+15. Delete a branch called `new-feature`

         $ git branch -D new-feature

-15. The `git checkout --track origin/new-feature` command is used to create a new local branch based on a remote branch called `new-feature` and set up tracking between the local and remote branches.
+16. The `git checkout --track origin/new-feature` command is used to create a new local branch based on a remote branch called `new-feature` and set up tracking between the local and remote branches.

         $ git checkout --track origin/new-feature

-16 The `git pull --all` command is not a standard Git command.
-The git pull command is used to fetch and integrate changes from a remote repository into the current branch.
+17. The git pull command is used to fetch and integrate changes from a remote repository into the current branch.

         $ git pull --all

+18. If you want to delete some of the commits.
+Then in the editor which pops up, delete the line containing the commit you want to remove.

+        $ gco branch-name
+        $ git rebase -i HEAD~30   // This displays the last 30 commits.
+Press CTRL + K in nano to delete a line.